 - 1. Squeeze the lever to engage the traction drive. - 2.
-Warning-read the Operator's Manual. - Cutting/dismemberment of fingers or hand, impeller blade-do 6. not place your hand in the chute; shut off the engine before using the tool to clear the chute. - 4.
-Cutting/dismemberment of fingers or hand, impeller blade-keep away from moving parts; keep all guards and shields in place; remove the key from the ignition before servicing the machine.
+Warning-read the Operator's Manual. - 3.
+Cutting/dismemberment of fingers or hand, impeller blade-do 6.
+Squeeze the lever to engage the impeller. not place your hand in the chute; shut off the engine before using the tool to clear the chute. - 4.
+Cutting/dismemberment of fingers or hand, impeller blade-keep away from moving parts; keep all guards and shields in place; remove the key from the ignition before servicing the machine. - 5.
+Thrown object hazard-keep bystanders away.